sukesh-0819/project-2--BQP-QAPINN--team-collective-qubits/README.md

 ## 👥 Team & Individual Contributions

-* **Sukesh**: Developed and implemented the PyTorch–PennyLane QAPINN and c-PINN codebase, conducted comparative performance analysis across multi-qubit circuit topology variants, and evaluated loss trajectories.
+* **Sukesh**: Developed and implemented the core PyTorch–PennyLane hybrid network architecture, conducted comparative experimental benchmarking across circuit ansatzes and qubit configurations, and performed parameter and loss convergence analyses.
-* **Padmavathi A**: Researched Explainable AI (XAI) frameworks for hybrid quantum-classical networks, authored diagnostic scripts for gradient flow tracking and loss decoupling, and mapped spatial-temporal error fields.
+* **Padmavathi A**:  Researched Explainable AI (XAI) frameworks for hybrid quantum-classical networks, authored the diagnostic codebase, and generated loss component decoupling and gradient flow visualizations.
-* **Shashank**: Conducted literature survey and background review, designed and executed Fast Fourier Transform (FFT) dynamic spectral analysis scripts, and analyzed high-wavenumber mode resolution.
+* **Shashank**: Conducted the initial literature survey and theoretical background review, designed and executed the Fast Fourier Transform (FFT) dynamic spectral analysis, and analyzed high-frequency mode capturing.
 ---
 ## Summary of Key Findings
 * **Data Efficiency:** The classical PINN required a dense dataset of 25,600 collocation points to achieve an acceptable $L_2$ error.
 The QAPINN achieved comparable accuracy using only 2,500 uniformly distributed points, demonstrating vastly superior data efficiency.